meltoner/getting-and-cleaning-data-course-project/code.book.md

 	    variable.name = "Variable", value.name = "Value"
 	)

-Last the tidy data are converted to the delivarable using the following expression
+Last the tidy data are converted to the deliverable using the following expression

 	tidyDataset[, .(Mean = mean(Value)), by = c(idVariables, "Variable")]